oracle/macaron/docs/source/pages/installation.rst

 .. note:: By default, ``latest`` is used as the tag for the downloaded image.
 You can choose a specific tag by assigning the environment variable ``MACARON_IMAGE_TAG``.
 For example to run Macaron v0.1.0 run: ``MACARON_IMAGE_TAG=v0.1.0 ./run_macaron.sh --help``

+.. note:: By default, the script will always check the docker registry to ensure the docker image is up-to-date.
+This can be overridden if necessary (e.g. if running offline with a pre-installed image) by assigning the environment variable ``DOCKER_PULL``.
+For example: ``DOCKER_PULL=never ./run_macaron.sh --help``

 .. _prepare-github-token:

 ---------------------------